GBell94/rock-paper-scissors/README.md

 ![game buttons screenshot](/DOCS/Game-buttons-screenshot.png)

 Users are given a clear instruction to click on one of the buttons to make their choice.
 The images used for the game buttons are the universal hand gestures for rock, paper and scissors used when playing the game in person.
 They are displayed in the same order as the game name in the header.
-A green border is also displayed around the user's choice to highlight which button has been clicked.
+A green border is displayed around the user's choice to highlight which button has been clicked.

 ### *Results*

 ![game result screenshot](/DOCS/Game-result-screenshot.png)

 Once a user has clicked a button, their choice is displayed.
 The computer's random choice is determined by the Javascript code and also displayed on screen.
 The user also receives a message to say whether they have won, the computer is the winner or it's a draw.
 If users are unsure of the button images, the display quickly helps them to learn.
-By also being able to see the computer's choice, users can also see the logic behind the results.
+By also being able to see the computer's choice, users can also understand the logic behind the results if they are new to the game.

 ### *Score*